zzalscv2/VirtualFluids/docs/pages/coding-guidelines/Statements.md

 Keeping the operations on a variable within a small scope, it is easier to control the effects and side effects of the variable.

-## do-while loops can be avoided.
+## Do-while loops can be avoided.

 Example: NA

 _do-while_ loops are less readable than ordinary while loops and for loops since the conditional is at the bottom of the loop.
 The reader must scan the entire loop in order to understand the scope of the loop.
 In addition, _do-while_ loops are not needed.
 Any _do-while_ loop can easily be rewritten into a _while_ loop or a _for_ loop.
-Reducing the number of constructs used enhances readability.
+Reducing the number of constructs enhances readability.

-## The form while(true) should be used for infinite loops.
+## The form while (true) should be used for infinite loops.

 Example:
 ```cpp